tao-wt/blog/source/_posts/linux/traffic_control.md

 - **ingress**
     This is a special qdisc as it applies to incoming traffic on an interface, allowing for it to be filtered and policed.
 - **red**
-    Random Early Detection simulates模拟 physical congestion拥塞 by randomly dropping packets when nearing configured bandwidth allocation分配.
+    Random Early Detection simulates physical congestion<sub>拥塞</sub> by randomly dropping packets when nearing configured bandwidth allocation<sub>分配</sub>.
 Well suited to very large bandwidth applications.主要用于出口网络

 ### CLASSFUL QDISCS
 The classful qdiscs are: `HTB`,`PRIO`,`HFSC`等等
-`HTB`: The Hierarchy Token Bucket implements a rich linksharing hierarchy of classes with an emphasis on conforming to existing practices.(层次结构令牌桶实现了丰富的类链接共享层次结构，重点是符合现有实践。) HTB facilitates guaranteeing bandwidth to classes, while also allowing specification of upper limits to inter-class sharing.
+`HTB`: The Hierarchy Token Bucket implements a rich linksharing hierarchy of classes with an emphasis<sub>用来强调某个观点或主题</sub> on conforming<sub>相一致、相符合</sub> to existing practices.
+HTB facilitates guaranteeing bandwidth to classes, while also allowing specification of upper limits to inter-class sharing.
 It contains `shaping` elements, based on `TBF` and can prioritize classes.

 ### THEORY理论 OF OPERATION
 Classes form a tree, where each class has a single parent.
 A class may have multiple children.
 Some qdiscs allow for runtime addition of classes (HTB) while others (PRIO) are created with a static number of children.